 What can I do if my blue badge application is rejected?

-Applications are rejected usually because you do not qualify for a badge under the strict criteria.
+If you do not qualify for a badge under the strict criteria we may reject your application.
 However if you disagree with the decision, you can write to us within one month of the date on the refusal letter and ask us to reconsider your application.
-The letter must be signed by you, and clearly tell us why you disagree with our decision.
+You must sign the letter and clearly tell us why you disagree with our decision.
 You should also provide any further information or evidence you think is relevant to your application and that you have not provided to us before.

 How long does my badge last?